Student Employment Policies and Procedures

 - Let the applicant know how long the interview will last.

-- Do not allow interruptions from telephone calls, knocks
+- Do not allow interruptions from telephone calls, knocks on door, etc.

 - Be enthusiastic and courteous during the interview.

 - It is expected that interviewers create a set of questions, based on the job duties and qualifications, which all applicants will be asked.
 Careful, written notes about applicant responses will assist in making the correct hiring decisions.